What is a test account?

 OAuth 2.0 and the test account user

 All calls made with the AdWords API require a developer token, but the token doesn't have to be approved for calls made to test accounts; you can make requests against a test account while the token application is still pending.
-The token can be obtained from the AdWords API Center page under the My Account tab in your MCC production account (not MCC test account) AdWords user interface.
+The token can be obtained from the AdWords API Center page under the My Account tab in your production manager account (not test manager account) AdWords user interface.

 All requests to test accounts should be sent to the same endpoint as production requests: